Neil-Ipsen/launch-scraper/README.md

 Launch Scraper is developed solely by Neil Ipsen.

 *Contact:*
-Neil can be reached via [email](ipsen.neil@gmail.com), and his profile and other projects can be viewed on [GitHub](https://www.github.com/Neil-Ipsen/).
+Neil can be reached via email at <ipsen.neil@gmail.com>, and his profile and other projects can be viewed on [GitHub](https://www.github.com/Neil-Ipsen/).